Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 According to The International Tables of Glycemic Index Values 2021, wild blueberries from Canada have a glycemic index of 53±7 (1).
 Glycemic index values below 55 fall in the low GI category.

-Blueberry fruit spread can have varying glycemic index values depending on nutritional content and production method.
 One blueberry fruit spread from Italy was calculated to have a GI of 74, whereas blueberry jam from a different brand had a GI of 63.

 An Australian brand blueberry muffin had a GI of 50, while the GI of a Canadian brand blueberry was 60.

-Blueberries have been researched to have anti-diabetic qualities that can improve insulin resistance, glucose tolerance, glycemic and lipid profiles (2, 3).
+Blueberries have been researched to have anti-diabetic qualities that can improve insulin resistance, glucose tolerance, and glycemic and lipid profiles (2, 3).

 Blueberries were also found to have beneficial glycemic qualities by extending glucose response after a meal (4).